 The one thing I hate is waking up with no food in the fridge – and most of the time, I have no fridge when I travel.
 I like to eat a nice, complete, and healthy breakfast, but that’s hard when you’re in a new place and have to venture out for breakfast without knowing where to start.
 When you finally do find the food, you’ll ravage it since you’ve now worked up an appetite to find it.

 I give booking preference to hotels that offer free breakfast, so I don’t let my stomach sit empty for too long in the morning.
-I want to jump-start my metabolism, and breakfast is the best way to do that, plus coffee and tea are a must in my morning.
+I want to jump-start my metabolism, and breakfast is the best way to do that.
 Some people also travel with a travel blender which is a great idea if you have room in your suitcase and love smoothies.

 Opt for the stairs

 Actual stairs trump the elevator or escalator.
 If you have no heavy luggage, there is no excuse not to take them while staying fit.
 Whenever we’re in the airport, we opt for the stairs and don’t follow the herd to the escalator.
 And we always love climbing up all the stars we can when we travel, something that’s easy to do when you’re on the Amalfi Coast (photo above).

 Drink tea or coffee

 It’s been said that drinking coffee can reduce Type 2 diabetes and colon cancer risk and improve cognitive function.
 Some studies have also shown that drinking coffee works against brain diseases such as Alzheimer’s and Parkinson’s.
 To top it off, coffee and tea drinkers are less prone to obesity.

 Tea contains antioxidants that help protect the body from negative health effects.
 Green Tea is a good caffeine substitute for coffee, while ginger tea and peppermint tea help fight motion sickness and soothe your stomach.
 Both tea and coffee aid your digestive system and help keep you regular, if you know what I mean.